dean-l/doloria/docs/people/EBHoneyblossom.md

 Originally met the gang when they crashed a party she was attending.

+Currently spending a lot of time at The Lodge, but it's unknown if she's living there or just visiting.

 Her bodyguard is Annie.

 ![Isabel Allende, Illustration by Jillian Tamaki](/doloria/img/EBHoneyblossom.jpg)